suheeda/founder-os/README.md

 # Founder OS — Founder Operating System

-## 🧠 Problem
-Early-stage founders operate in constant chaos — ideas, tasks, risks, and decisions are scattered across notes, messages, and mental load.
-There is no structured system that understands how different types of inputs require different workflows.

-## 💡 Solution
-Founder OS converts unstructured thoughts into structured, actionable items like tasks, risks, goals, and reminders — helping founders operate with clarity and focus.

 A lightweight productivity tool for early-stage founders to capture messy thoughts and convert them into structured tasks, risks, goals, and reminders.

 ---